-Why Winter Camping in Ontario Is Awesome
+5+ Amazing Reasons Why Winter Camping in Ontario Is Awesome

 Winter camping was one of those things I tried as a novelty.
 My first trip was to Mew Lake in Algonquin Provincial Park.
-When Ontario Parks invited me to experience yurt winter camping at Mew Lake in Algonquin Provincial Park during the first week of March, I laughed at the thought of me hanging out and sleeping in the cold, crisp Canadian air.
+When Ontario Parks invited me to experience yurt winter camping at Mew Lake in Algonquin Provincial Park during the first week of March, I laughed at the thought of hanging out and sleeping in the cold, crisp Canadian air.
 Then, I jumped at the chance once assured the yurt was heated!
 Winter camping in Ontario is awesome.
 Truly it is.

 Although Ontario is a year-round camping province, I had never camped outside of the summer months.
-Now, winter camping (or even winter glamping) is something I have now done year after year.
+Now, winter camping (or even winter glamping) is something I have done year after year.
+Winter camping in Ontario allows you to escape the crowds and enjoy the solitude of nature.
+With fewer people venturing into the wilderness during winter, you can experience a greater sense of peace and tranquillity.

 Camping in the winter is beautiful and still.
 The air is fresh and crisp.
 The people are few and far between.
+Ontario’s wilderness transforms into a winter wonderland, blanketed in pristine snow.
+The serene beauty of snow-covered forests, frozen lakes, and icy waterfalls creates a picturesque setting for camping.

 Cyprus Lake Bruce Peninsula Yurt 4 winter camping exterior from water